Top Real Estate Agents in Duluth, Minnesota

 Local Insider Tip

-Beyond the well-known Park Point sandbar, Duluth has a hidden network of over 100 miles of world-class single-track mountain biking trails woven through the city's forested hillsides, like the Piedmont and Brewer Park systems, offering thrilling rides with stunning lake views just minutes from downtown.
+Beyond the well-known Park Point sandbar, Duluth has an extensive, world-class network of single-track mountain biking and hiking trails woven directly through the city's forested hillsides, like the Piedmont and Brewer Park systems, offering wilderness-quality recreation just minutes from downtown neighborhoods.

 Why People Move to Duluth